Cook Children's Medicaid Home Health Care in SW Fort Worth/Burleson, TX

 Frequently Asked Questions

-Will Medicaid pay for home health care in Texas?
+Will Medicaid pay for home health care in Texas for my child?

 Yes.
 Texas Medicaid covers home health care services when they are medically necessary, ordered by a licensed physician, and provided by a Medicaid-certified home health agency.
 For children enrolled in managed care plans like Cook Children's Health Plan, benefits are coordinated through the plan and typically require prior authorization.
 Covered services include skilled nursing, therapy services (physical, occupational, and speech), private duty nursing for complex cases, and personal care services.
 Families should contact their managed care plan and the home health agency's intake team to verify specific benefit parameters before services begin.